Colorado District 8: Yadira Caraveo

 Endorsements: Democratic Majority for Israel; Emily’s List; End Citizens United; National Women’s Political Caucus; Population Connection Action Fund.

-The Odds: Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
+The odds: The Cook Political Report, Inside Elections, and Sabato’s Crystal Ball all rate the race as a toss-up.
+Three recent polls indicate an essentially even race.
+Perez leads Kent in cash on hand by $3.8M to $585K.

 Donations by check can be written to "Marie for Congress" and mailed to: